qlibs/mph/README.md

     and     ecx, 248
     ```

-    `simd` instructions are only used if available and aren't required for `mph` to function.
+    `simd` instructions are only used if available and aren't required for `mph` to function properly.

-- Can I disable `cmov` generation?
+- How to disable `cmov` generation?

     > Set `config.probability` to value different than `50` - meaning that input data is predictable in some way.
 Additionaly the following compiler options can be used.